gohugoio/hugo/docs/content/content/multilingual.md

 a translated counterpart.

-Taxonomies (tags, categories) are completely segregated between translations, will have their own tag clouds and list views.
+Taxonomies (tags, categories) are completely segregated between translations and will have their own tag clouds and list views.

-### Translations of strings
+### Translation of strings

 Hugo uses [go-i18n](https://github.com/nicksnyder/go-i18n) to support string translations.
 Follow the link to find tools to manage your